 One package of crescent rolls (double the recipe)

 1/2 pkg. of hidden valley ranch dressing (dry)

 Four ounces of cream cheese (room temperature)

 Three ounces of mozzarella

 1/2 head cauliflower

 (Fill free to add a few other veggies of your choice)

-Spread your crescent rolls out on sheet pan like a pizza crust (connect the squares) and bake at 350 degrees for 7 - 10 minutes (until lightly brown).
-Mix the mayo, sour cream, hidden valley ranch pkg. and cream cheese together.
+Spread your crescent rolls out on a sheet pan like a pizza crust (connect the squares) and bake at 350 degrees for 7 - 10 minutes (until lightly brown).
+Mix the mayo, sour cream, hidden valley ranch pkg., and cream cheese together.
 Spread over the cooled layer of crescent rolls.
-Chop all of the veggies and strategically place on the pizza.
+Chop all of the veggies and strategically place them on the pizza.
 Next, top with the mozzarella and cheddar cheese.
 Cut into squares and serve.